 403(b) plan participants who use a financial professional received financial, behavioral and emotional benefits, according to new research by Zeldis Research Associates and AXA Equitable.
 A 403(b) plan is a tax-advantaged retirement plan used largely by teachers in U.S. public schools.

-Some investors claim they benefit from working with a financial professional.
-However, the value they bring to their clients is often subjective.
-To help quantify this impact, the study compared savings, behaviors and confidence levels of 403(b) plan participants who work with a financial professional to those who do not.
+The study compared savings, behaviors and confidence levels of 403(b) plan participants who work with a financial professional to those who do not.
 Only 12% of the plan participants surveyed were AXA account holders, demonstrating the benefits of working with financial professionals extend across a variety of 403(b) plan providers.

 The study highlighted several measurable benefits for 403(b) plan participants who work with a financial professional, including: